Training Needs Analysis (TNA) - What is the Purpose of TNA for your organization?

 The purpose of TNA is to ensure that employees have the knowledge and right skills to be able to do their work effectively and competently.
 Training may be needed when there is a gap between the desired performance, and the current performance, and the reason for that gap is a lack of skill or knowledge.

-What is the Benefits of training needs analysis?
+What are the Benefits of training needs analysis?

 There are some benefits to handling the TNAL